MAS KiwiSaver Scheme Review

 - Read our Favourite KiwiSaver Funds guide to find out more.

-Claims made by MAS KiwiSaver vs Reality
+Claims made by the MAS KiwiSaver Scheme vs Reality

 Is it true?